couchbaselabs/cbconflictmgmt/revtrees.md

 **ConsecEdits**: The total number of consecutive edits made on this document by the same node.

-**OriginId**: The FailoverId of node that originated the edit(s).
-FailoverIds can be moved to another node when there is smooth rebalance.
-When the master node crashes or is unavailable, the new master (which might be the same physical node) is given a new FailoverId.
-Only one node at any time will have a particular FailoverId.
+**OriginId**: The UUID of partition master that originated the edit(s).
+OriginIds can be moved to another node when there is smooth rebalance.
+When the master node crashes or is unavailable, the new master (which might be the same physical node) is given a new id.
+Only one node at any time will have a particular id.
+We will likely be reusing the FailoverId which is part of UPR.

-**EditId**: A value that is unique to all edits -- including all branches/conflicts -- of the same document by a node.
-When combined with the OriginId, as a pair they are globally unique across all edits and conflicts of this document.
+**EditId**: A value that when combined with the OriginId and SeqStart, is unique to all branches/conflicts.

 When updating a document and the most recent Rev has a different OriginID from the current partition master node's FailoverID, a new Rev is added to the revision history, with a SeqStart that is the sum of the previous Rev SeqStart and ConsecEdits, an ConseqEdits of 0, a OriginId that is the current FailoverId, and an EditId that is unique different from any matching OriginId for this document or it's conflicts.
 If the edit is a consecutive edits by the same node/FailoverId, only the ConsecEdits is increments.

 If a document is only ever edited at the same master node, the revision history will not grow, and instead the ConsecEdits will keep incrementing.
 If the ConsecEdits reaches it's maximum value (2^32), a new rev entry will created and added to the history.
 Logically the 2 or more consecutive revs with the same OriginId will be considered a single rev entry.

 If a document is edited on multiple servers, it's possible for edit conflicts to occur.
-When an edit conflicts happens, there will be a "branch" in the rev history.
+When an edit conflict happens, there will be a "branch" in the rev history.
 The branches can have a common rev in the history, or be completely detached with no common element.

 When there is a edit conflict, each server selects an interim "winner", which is decided by: